 • Improve color contrast.
 I updated the styling of content throughout to replace grey backgrounds with white to increase text contrast.

-• Add a new home page.
-This welcome page provides a positive place for users to begin their day and summarizes key information like open tasks and sync status.
+• Add a new home page with snapshot data.
+This provides a positive place for users to begin their day and summarizes key information like open tasks and sync status.

 • Move navigation to bottom, add labels.
 The bottom bar is more ergonomic and accessible.
 We also added text labels underneath the icons to eliminate ambiguity.